nnaben/GRC--Capstone-project-on-Oscorp-CompanyMastery/README.md

 The recommendations should be prioritised in order of importance.
 ## Key Areas of Improvements:
     - Cyber Security Governance:
-    - Hire a Cyber security manager or a Chief informa1on security manager.
+    - Hire a Cyber security manager or a Chief information security manager.
     - Formalise cyber security roles and responsibilities.
 Ensure that the board of the directors are awareness of their information security du1es
     - Draft a comprehensive informa1on security policy.
 Endorse the policy by senior